Akash-Macha/Sublime_Cpp_setup/README.md

 # Sublime_setup_for_C-

-This repository contains step by step procedure to make your SublimeTextEditor to run a C++ program inside it!
+This repository contains step by step procedure to make your SublimeTextEditor to run a C++ program with & without inputs.

 Source : [Link](http://qr.ae/TUIxw3)